NEWAGE-Labs/nal.docs/docs/QSM.md

 * An estimation of the measurement of uncertainty as well as statistical techniques for analysis of test data where appropriate

-###### 7.2.1.2 Method Instructions ######
+###### 7.2.1.2 Method Instructions for Personnel ######

 Instructions on the use and operation of all relevant equipment and on the handling and preparation of items for testing are available.
 All instructions, standards, manuals and reference data relevant to the work of the laboratory are maintained current and readily available to personnel.
+Information can be found on the laboratory's internal documentation server, or in physical manuals near their relevant equipment in the lab.

-###### 7.2.1.3 Use of  ######
+###### 7.2.1.3 Use of Valid Methods ######

 The laboratory ensures that the latest edition of a method is used unless it is not appropriate or possible to do so.
 When necessary, the standard is supplemented with additional details to ensure consistent application.
+More information on the updating and supplementation of methods can be found in the *Quality System Procedure - Methods*.

-###### 7.2.1.4 ######
+###### 7.2.1.4 Unspecified Method ######

 Methods that have been published either in international, national, or regional standards, or by reputable technical organizations, or in relevant scientific texts or journals, or as specified by the manufacturer are selected when the customer does not specify the method to be used.

 Laboratory-developed methods or methods adopted by the laboratory may also be used if they are appropriate for the intended use and if they are validated.
 The customer is informed as to the method chosen.
+The personnel authorized to develop, verify, and validate methods is specified in *Section 6.2.6 - Personnel Authorization*.

-###### 7.2.1.5 ######
+###### 7.2.1.5 Method Verification Records ######

 The laboratory confirms that it can properly operate standardized methods before introducing the tests.
 If the standardized method changes, the confirmation is repeated.
 Records of the verification are maintained.
+Additional information on the introduction and verification of methods can be found in the *Quality System Procedure - Methods*.

-###### 7.2.1.6 ######
+###### 7.2.1.6 Development and Modification of Methods ######

 Introduction of test methods developed internally is a planned activity and is assigned to qualified personnel equipped with adequate resources.
 Plans are reviewed as development proceeds to ensure customer needs are being met.
 Modifications to the plan are approved and authorized.
+The personnel authorized to develop and modify methods is specified in *Section 6.2.6 - Personnel Authorization*.
+Additional information on the development and modification of internal methods and developments plans can be found in the *Quality System Procedure - Methods*.

-###### 7.2.1.7 ######
+###### 7.2.1.7 Deviation from Methods ######

 Deviations from test methods are documented, technically justified, authorized, and where circumstances call for it, accepted by the customer.
+Additional information on deviations from methods can be found in the *Quality System Procedure - Methods*.

 #### 7.2.2 Validation of Methods ####

-###### 7.2.2.1 ######
+###### 7.2.2.1 Method Validation ######

 The laboratory validates non-standardized methods, laboratory-designed/developed methods, standardized methods used outside their intended range, and amplifications of standard methods to confirm that the methods are fit for the intended use.
 The validation is as extensive as is necessary to meet the needs in the given application or field of application (may include procedures for sampling, handling, and transportation).